We are specialists in Diving Medicine and Hyperbaric Medicine.

 DDRC Healthcare is a UK registered charity regulated by the Charity Commission.

-DDRC Professional Services and DDRC Wound Care are trading subsidiary companies which donate any profits generated to support the work of the charity.
+DDRC Professional Services and DDRC Medical Services are trading subsidiary companies which donate any profits generated to support the work of the charity.

 The NHS funds treatment of the majority of our emergency patients and some non-emergency, elective patients, whilst our charity funds the treatment of many other patients.